oconnorb/slackbot/README.md

 }
 ```

 ### 1.3 Configure Python

 * Create a file named `slack_token.py`.
 Within this file, store the `Bot User OAuth Token` in a variable called `SLACK_TOKEN`.
 This token will allow you to interface between python and slack.
 * Use the `env.txt` file to recreate the python environment using conda.
 This can be done using `conda env create --file env.txt`.
-* Activate the newly created conda environment and run `python bot.py` and you should seeing the alerts as they come in.
+* Activate the newly created conda environment and run `python bot_updated.py` and you should seeing the alerts as they come in.

-### 1.4 Set up via Docker (Optional):

-Work in progress....
+* Note: The original `bot.py` is available through the SCIMMA repo and this fork was edited to add additional capabilities.

 ## Known Issues: